Why do I need to cite a source?

 - Music Citation Guide (Chicago Style) from the University of Minnesota Libraries - in addition to music materials like recordings and scores, this guide includes templates and examples for footnotes and bibliography entries for books, articles, dissertations/theses, streaming video, and websites/social media!

-Additional styles (ACS, IEEE, ASA, etc.) are available from Concordia University Libraries
+- Other styles (ACS, IEEE, ASA, etc.) are available from Concordia University Libraries

 An annotated bibliography, in addition to all of the citation information for a source, also includes descriptive and critical information about the source.
 The purpose of the annotation is to inform the reader of the relevance and quality of the sources.